SiteRelEnby/anduril2/README.md

 //#define B_TIMING_ON B_TIMEOUT_T //wait before coming on - prevents a blink when doing other actions (config, lock, etc.) but adds a delay to 1C -> on
 // NOTE: on from lockout is more complicated since there is no way to directly configure it.
 TODO: should be simple enough to add a delay that's longer than RELEASE_TIMEOUT before momentary from lock...

 //#define DEFAULT_2C_STYLE 1  // 0: no turbo.
 1: 2C always turbo.
 2: 2C goes to top of ramp, or turbo if already at top
 //#define DEFAULT_2C_STYLE_SIMPLE 2  // same but for Simple UI.

 //==========   settings related to my mods, will be ignored in stock anduril:

+//#define MOMENTARY_WHEN_LOCKED_DELAY 2 //number of ticks to wait before activating momentary mode when locked - prevents a flash when inputting a higher number of clicks.

 // default channel mix for when the light first starts up or is reset.
 Can be set to any value 1-254.
 //#define DEFAULT_TINT 1